sagekg/digifab-tools/README.md

 To make this work, you'll also need the Linkern executable from the University of Waterloo's Concorde TSP solver.
 On Linux (I'm running Ubuntu 18.10), I just downloaded the [Concorde source code](http://www.math.uwaterloo.ca/tsp/concorde/downloads/downloads.htm), and copied the Linkern executable (in LINKERN/) to /usr/local/bin/.
 I included Linkern here for ease of use.
 For further installation information, including for Windows and OS X, see [the Evil Mad Scientist Wiki solver page](https://wiki.evilmadscientist.com/Obtaining_a_TSP_solver).

 # Weighted Voronoi
 The code in the folder weighted-voronoi/ was wrtten by Nicolas P. Rougier under a BSD license.
 It was published in ReScience in 2017.
+More information can be found in its [repository](https://github.com/ReScience-Archives/Rougier-2017/).

 ## Pre-requisites